There are also commercial DVD/CD-RW solutions available for IRIX from

 If you are attaching to the bus where your system disk resides on an older machine (external built-in bus connection on Indy/Indigo/ChallengeS, internal drive bay on Indigo2), you will want to read the notes (here) and apply the suggested kernel change before attaching the CD writer.

-Click on the links below to load the software: NOTE: perltk requires eoe.sw.svr4net although the inst image hasn't been rebuilt to reflect this dependency yet.
+I fw_LWperl5 XX/XX/XXXX Larry Wall's Perl v5.004 interpreterThis version of perl, or a newer one, is also available on freeware.sgi.com, but it really sucks when you need something and someone's gone and moved it.
+NOTE: perltk requires eoe.sw.svr4net although the inst image hasn't been rebuilt to reflect this dependency yet.
 If you get "libnsl.so" errors, you need to install eoe.sw.svr4net from your first or foundation1 IRIX install CD.

 The IRIX software manager should fire up automatically and install the right things by default from these packages.
 Note that by default, cdrecord needs to be run as root.
 Since xisofs starts cdrecord, it too must be run as root by default.
 You can follow the instructions for making your cdwriter writable by normal users on Mr. Schilling's page mentioned above.